 - To decrease estate and probate costs

 Family Limited Partnerships may also own real estate, marketable securities and other investment assets.
 However, homes, cottages, vehicles or other personal assets are not suitable for a FLP.
 FLPs also cannot be used solely to avoid taxes.
 A FLP must be a legitimate business entity operating to fulfill business purposes.

 Family members often make mistakes with or even abuse the rules of Family Limited Partnerships.
 It is very important to be careful that an FLP is properly established and operated; therefore, it is important to hire an experienced attorney to help you avoid being vulnerable to significant taxes and potential lawsuits.

-If you need help with starting, appraising, managing, or litigating a Family Limited Partnership matter, contact the experienced Corporate Law Attorneys at KALIS, KLEIMAN & WOLFE, P.A., the South Florida-based corporate and commercial litigation law firm today at (954) 791-0477.
+If you need help with starting, appraising, managing, or litigating a Family Limited Partnership matter, contact the experienced Corporate Law Attorneys at KALIS, KLEIMAN & WOLFE, the South Florida-based corporate and commercial litigation law firm today at (954) 791-0477.